DruhanShah/Chess-local/README.md

-# FEN-to-Chessboard
+# Sample Chess Programs
+A chessboard program that allows entering moves and moving by clicking
-A program that accepts FEN strings as input and outputs a chessboard onto console
+Also a program that accepts FEN strings as input and outputs a chessboard onto console

+##FEN-to-Chessboard (C++)
-The code is in C++ and uses ```stdin``` because of the lack of GUI, so the FEN is input as multiple strings instead of a single string with spaces.
+The code in C++ uses ```stdin``` because of the lack of GUI, so the FEN is input as multiple strings instead of a single string with spaces.
 Also, the conversion of character to number for the pieces is not very efficient as it is intended to allow upgrade to a system where the chessboard can be actually printed in a GUI instead of just console.
 At the moment, the FEN input can only process the first two sections in a standard FEN.
 Processing for the later sections is a WIP :sweat_smile:

+##Chess Board (JavaScript)
+The webpage uses JavaScript DOM manipulation every time a move is made.
+Drag-and-drop moving is not implemented yet, and neither are the rules of piece movement. ```1.
+Kxe8 1-0``` is a perfectly valid move at the moment.
+These two issues are WIPs too.

 ### What is FEN?
 Forsyth-Edwards Notation is a method of representing a board position with some extra information in a single string.